F-I-D-O/Future-Config/README.md

 # Principles

 - Config propagation to config instances of the dependencies is handled automatically by the builder.
 The data transfer is a part of the generated code.
 - There is only one config instance per project.
 Dependency config instance in the main/child project is the same as in the dependency project.
 - dependency configs need to be specified in a form of key value pairs, where:
 	- key is the name (key) of the in the master config file of the main project
 	- value is the specification of the dependency config

+## Config load order
+The load ordering is designed for maximum flexibility.
+Any load order is theoretically possible, inluding loading the same config file multiple times, loading the default config after the user config, etc. However, unless there is a very good reason, we recommend to stick to the default load order, which is:

+1. Load the master config files, from the root of the dependency chain to the project itself.
+2. Load the user config file
+3. Load the config from command line arguments

 # Testing